roytang/blog/content/posts/2016/09/investigating-the-drug-killings.md

   * Do the killings bear any similarity to any previous cases?
   * Is it possible that there are law enforcers involved in these killings?
   * Do we have any intel or watchlists for hitmen the same way we do for drug dealers?
-  * Do we have data on the incidence rate of vigilante killings during the president&#8217;s term in Davao?
+  * Do we have data on the incidence rate of vigilante killings during the president&'s term in Davao?
 How did it compare to other areas?
 Were the police able to find ways to reduce or solve those killings?

 Bonus: Bilibid drug operations (in addition to whatever narrative the DOJ secretary felt like bringing forward):